 Line 6 - Enter for each date specified of the current tax year the number of qualified targeted employees (excluding general executive officers).
 Taxpayers who are certified in an IZ (including CEEs), do not include employees who received wages in excess of \$40,000.
-See line 9 instructions on page 4.
+See line 9 instructions.